 Start Supplemental Information

-In summation, Spartan believes that given the vocational use of the affected vehicles and information provided in the foregoing that the subject noncompliance is inconsequential to motor vehicle safety, and that its petition, to exempt Spartan from providing notification of the noncompliances as required by 49 U.S.C.
-30118 and remedying the noncompliance as required by 49 U.S.C.
-30120 should be granted.
+Spartan concludes that the subject noncompliance is inconsequential as it relates to motor vehicle safety and that its petition to be exempted from providing notification of the noncompliance, as required by 49 U.S.C.
+30118, and a remedy for the noncompliance, as required by 49 U.S.C.
+30120, should be granted.